Are you ready to advance your career?

 - Two professional recommendations.
 (Additional academic recommendations may be submitted)

-- GRE or GMAT score, sent directly from the issuing agenda, if your previous degree is not from a Canadian or U.S. university
+- GRE score, sent directly from the issuing agenda, if your previous degree is not from a Canadian or U.S. university

 *Transcripts can be uploaded to the online applications, as PDF files.
 The transcripts must be scanned (black and white recommended) and saved as a PDF file, and uploaded successfully.
 An unofficial transcript is acceptable at the time of the application.
 If offered admission, you will be required to submit an official transcript.
 In these unusual circumstances, the School of Graduate Studies will work with whatever arrangements applicants are dealing with.
 We need the final transcripts for our processes—the documentation is required.
 But, we can accept the transcript from the issuing university as a pdf or similar document, or any other electronic format, or by fax if that helps.
 If for some reason the issuing university cannot produce official transcripts, we can accept unofficial transcripts if they are generated and sent by the issuing university and as long as all parties understand an official hard copy transcript will still be required, eventually.
 We cannot accept any version of any transcripts from applicants directly by email.